Research projects financed by Zoé4life

 Almost 300 children aged 18 years old or younger are diagnosed with cancer every year in Switzerland.
 In Europe the number of new diagnoses per year is 35’000.

 One child dies from cancer every week in Switzerland.
 Cancer is the first cause of death by disease in children.

 Four out of five children will survive at least five years after diagnosis, but often with serious long term side effects due to treatment.

 The impact a childhood cancer diagnosis has on its victims and their families is impossible to measure.
-However, financial decisions regarding research are based on facts and figures.
+However, financial decisions regarding research are based on numbers.